immutant/immutant/docs/guides/transactions.md

 ---
 {:title "Transactions"
  :sequence 4.5
+ :base-ns 'immutant.transactions
  :description "Providing support for distributed (XA) transactions"}
 ---

-Immutant encapsulates the distributed transaction support provided by [Narayana] within the [immutant.transactions] namespace.
+Immutant encapsulates the distributed transaction support provided by [Narayana] within the [[immutant.transactions]] namespace.
 This allows you to define XA (2PC) transactions involving Immutant components either inside the WildFly application server or embedded within your standalone apps.